Bystřice (Benešov District): Sights

 The Church of Saints Simon and Jude is originally a Gothic church, rebuilt in the Baroque style.

 The Líšno Castle is located in the village of Líšno.
 It was founded around 1367.
 It was completely rebuilt in the Romantic style in 1873–1884 and the castle park was founded.
 Since 2015, the castle has been privately owned.
 It serves social and cultural purposes.
+In 2026, the castle's reconstruction was completed and it was opened to the public.